ember-learn/ember-blog/content/ember-4-0-released.md

 versioning commitment.
 Ember 4.0 takes a step forward and drops already-deprecated classic APIs, however the foundational `EmberComponent` and `EmberObject`/`computed` APIs are not removed in this release.

-This blog post will help you understand how to upgrade and navigate any breaking changes.

 Additionally, today we're promoting Ember 3.28 to become Ember's latest Long-Term Support (LTS) release.
 Ember's LTS release process provides bugfix